-For financial assets and liabilities categorised as Level 3 of the fair value hierarchy, the valuation processes applied in valuing such assets and liabilities are governed by the AMP Capital Holdings Limited Asset Valuation Policy which has been adopted by the Responsible Entity.
-This Policy outlines the valuation methodologies and processes applied to measure non-exchange traded financial instruments which have no regular market price, including listed securities suspended from the relevant exchange, unlisted investment structures and over-the-counter derivatives.
+For financial assets and liabilities categorised as Level 3 of the fair value hierarchy, the valuation processes applied in valuing such assets and liabilities are governed by asset valuation policies which have been adopted by the Responsible Entity or the Former Responsible Entity, as applicable.
+These Policies outline the valuation methodologies and processes applied to measure non-exchange traded financial instruments which have no regular market price, including listed securities suspended from the relevant exchange, unlisted investment structures and over-the-counter derivatives.